 A Complete Guide on Home Security Systems

-Here is a Home Security Systems Guide.
+Here is a Home Security Systems Guide from our intruder alarm installers.
 Reports of robbery, burglary and thefts reduced significantly in 2020, during the lockdown, due to the pandemic.
 After all, it is difficult to rob a property when the occupants are at home all the time!
-However, as lockdown is lifted and restrictions ease, burglaries have risen by 6% as people leave their homes for work.
+However, as the lockdown is lifted and restrictions ease, burglaries have risen by 6% as people leave their homes for work.
 More than two-thirds of working homeowners are worried they will be burgled.
 However, there are steps you can take to deter criminals from targeting your home.

 This is where a home security system comes in.
 Statistics show that 63% of residential burglaries happen to property owners without a basic home security system.
 If you want to know more – continue to read this Home Security Systems Guide.
 Learn about what a home security system entails, and whether it is worth investing in one, keep reading.

 Your home is a refuge from the outside world; it is your safe space.
 Threats can come from anywhere but knowing what steps can be taken to keep your home safe.
 It will give you peace of mind and great comfort.
 It is not just about mitigating any chance of financial loss.
 Also, the emotional turmoil that comes from the experience of having an unwelcome visitor in your home.

 The biggest threat to your home is burglary.
 Burglary is one of the most common crimes among residents in the UK, with each home having a 1 in 43 chance of being burgled.
 Thankfully, most burglaries are not “thought-out, grand-standing schemes”.

 According to the Metropolitan Police “Burglars are opportunistic” and they take advantage of any weaknesses in your security.
 Such as unlocked doors or open windows.
 So, if the criminal can get in and out fast enough the risk outweighs the reward.